GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

     class_instance(in_quantity, out_quantity)
 ```

-## Offsets
+**Temporary Fields**

+NDSL has the ability to generate temporary quantities within a stencil.
+All temporary quantities
+(defined as variables which are used within the stencil but not passed to the stencil at call) are
+initalized as a field of dimensions equal to the full model domain.
+These fields can be used
+just as any other field can be used.

+**Offsets**

 Within a stencil, points are referenced relative to each other.
 For example, the statement
-`field[0, 0, 1]` displays that you want an offset of positive one along the K axis (Z dimension
+`field[0, 0, 1]` implies that you want an offset of positive one along the K axis (Z dimension
 in our example).
-Additionally, all offsets must occur at read.
-NDSL does not allow writing with
+Offsets can only occur at read; NDSL does not allow writing with an offset.
-an offset.
+Additionally, it is not possible to write to a field when you read from it with an offset in the
+same statement (e.g. `field = field[0, 0, 1]` is illegal).

 With this knowledge, we can now create a stencil that copies data from the level above: